-- 6.1 The transfer of emergency management responsibilities to the NSW Government. - 6.2 Prioritisation of the development and implementation of policies and programs to build the resilience of communities so that they can better withstand and recover from natural disasters. - 6.3 Increased Federal funding and review of the DRFA to expand eligibility of assets and: - Ensure that repair of damage to road and bridge infrastructure as the result of natural disasters continues to be funded under the DRFA. - Streamline DRFA processes to help ensure funding is obtained on a timely basis. - Recognize rehabilitation of significant environmental damage for funding under the DRFA - Allow payment of day labour and council equipment costs under the DRFA. - 6.4 Increased funding for mitigation and betterment measures, both in advance of disasters where the risks are identified and in the recovery stage. - 6.5 Financial support for restoration, remediation and betterment of local community infrastructure that has been severely damaged by natural disasters including climatic conditions and drought. - 6.6 NSW and Federal Government fully fund the clean up of damaged or destroyed buildings and structures, particularly those that contain asbestos, following natural disasters and establish and operate an Asbestos Emergency Management Flying Squad to provide expert advice to councils. - 6.7 The NSW Government to support cultural burning for fire management on Crown land, National Parks and State Forests (and training and employment of Indigenous people for this task). - 6.8 Streamlining approvals for constructing and maintaining asset protection zones (APZs) or undertaking hazard reduction burns, requiring appropriate APZs for urban settlements that interface with natural areas, and ensuring government managed forested areas maintain fire trails. - 6.9 Appropriate recognition for individual first responders via a local government service award. - 6.10 Urgent implementation and funding of the recommendations of the NSW Bushfire Inquiry.
+- 6.1 The transfer of emergency management responsibilities to the NSW Government. - 6.2 Prioritisation of the development and implementation of policies and programs to build the resilience of communities so that they can better withstand and recover from natural disasters.
+This includes a review of building codes and a review of the impact vegetation management in riverbeds has on flood management. - 6.3 Increased Federal funding and review of the DRFA to expand eligibility of assets and: - a.
+Ensure that repair of damage to road and bridge infrastructure as the result of natural disasters continues to be funded under the DRFA - b.
+Streamline DRFA processes to help ensure funding is obtained on a timely basis - c.
+Recognise rehabilitation of significant environmental damage for funding under the DRFA - d.
+Allow payment of day labour and council equipment costs under the DRFA - e.
+Fund voluntary buyback schemes. - 6.4 Increased funding for mitigation and betterment measures, both in advance of disasters where the risks are identified and in the recovery stage. - 6.5 Legislate to give councils power of entry to construct and maintain flood mitigation works.

+- 6.6 Financial support for restoration, remediation and betterment of local community infrastructure that has been severely damaged by natural disasters including climatic conditions and drought. - 6.7 The NSW Government to work with councils to support rebuilding and recovery after natural disasters by streamlining the approvals processes and providing funding and other assistance to review and update local plans. - 6.8 NSW and Federal Government fully fund the clean up of damaged or destroyed buildings and structures, particularly those that contain asbestos, following natural disasters and establish and operate an Asbestos Emergency Management Flying Squad to provide expert advice to councils. - 6.9 The NSW Government to support cultural burning for fire management on Crown land, National Parks and State Forests (and training and employment of Indigenous people for this task). - 6.10 Streamlining approvals for constructing and maintaining asset protection zones (APZs) or undertaking hazard reduction burns, requiring appropriate APZs for urban settlements that interface with natural areas, and ensuring government managed forested areas maintain fire trails. - 6.11 Appropriate recognition for individual first responders via a local government service award. - 6.12 Urgent implementation and funding of the recommendations of the NSW Bushfire Inquiry. - 6.13 An inquiry into insurance arrangements for natural disaster events to develop a more effective model. - 6.14 Recognition of heatwaves as natural disasters and federal legislation and development of a national urban heat mitigation and adaptation strategy. - 6.15 Funding to permanently embed Community Recovery Officers into councils across NSW.